 Nor was this Muhammad Ali’s first experience showcasing his singing voice.
 In 1964, he had recorded a cover of Ben E. King’s “Stand By Me”, released by CBS Columbia on his album “I am the Greatest” by Cassius Clay, six months before he won the world heavyweight championship, announced his conversion to Islam, and changed his name to Muhammad Ali.

-The album, mostly of spoken word, helped establish Ali’s reputation as an eloquently poetic “trash talker”, and included the tracks, “I am the Greatest”, and “Will The Real Sonny Liston Please Fall Down” – (and I only just realised this wasn’t an original Eminem song idea).
+The album, mostly of spoken word, helped establish Ali’s reputation as an eloquently poetic “trash talker”, and included the tracks, “I am the Greatest”, and “Will The Real Sonny Liston Please Fall Down” – (and there’s the moment you realise that wasn’t an original Eminem song idea).

 The George Abbott theatre billed Ali as Cassius Clay, which seemed to have become the unemployed boxer’s preferred “stage name” for his exploits outside of the ring.
 Buck White debuted on Broadway on the 2nd of December before closing the curtain for the last time only four days later on December 6th.
 The musical had only lasted seven performances.